The Ink Spill New Yorker Cartoonists Library

 Samuel E. Cobean and Saul Steinberg.
 The Cartoons of Cobean.
 New York: Harper & Bros., 1952.

-Below is a small sampling of the Crumb bibliography.
+Below is a very small sampling of the Crumb bibliography.
 For a thorough list it's best to visit Wikipedia.

 Monte Beauchamp.
 The Life and Times of R. Crumb: Comments from Contemporaries.
 New York: St. Martin's Griffin, 1998.